-On October 30, the Newfoundland unit had eventually retired to rear positions from the Gueudecourt area.
-It had been serving continuously in front-line and support positions for three weeks less a day.
+On October 30, the Newfoundland unit was to be ordered to retire to rear positions away from the Gueudecourt area.
+It had been serving continuously in front-line and support positions - with time spent in road repair and construction - for some three weeks.

-The Newfoundlanders were now to spend two weeks retired to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion had started to wend its way back to the front lines.
+The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
+It was not to be until November 15 that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.

-Back at the Front the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties, almost all likely due to enemy artillery - during the late fall and early winter.
-It was to be a period interrupted only by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
+It would be a period to be subsequently broken by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)